 Food, if you do it right, takes all.
 All the energy, all the money, all the time, all the creativity.
 Food for a living means no birthdays, no holidays, no summer vacations.

 And then there are the sleepless nights.
-One of the 40 people we are feeding became sick with, we assume, food poisoning.
-Then two others experienced a touch of something (cherries).
-We spent three days on edge wondering if all 40 people were going to fall ill.
+One of the 40 people we are feeding for three weeks became sick with, we assume, food poisoning.
+Then two others experienced a touch of something (they ate too many cherries).
+We spent three days on edge wondering if all 40 people were going to fall ill mid performance a la the pie eating contest scene in Stand By Me.
 Images of an entire stage of musicians fleeing a performance in gastro intestinal distress plagued our dreams.

 We’re still wondering what we might have served, if it was indeed what we served, that wasn’t food safe.
 The lettuce leaves?